Longmeadow is open to the public on Fridays from noon to 3 p.m. and Saturdays from 11 a.m. to 3 p.m.

 - Must be large enough to fit all the animals in the pasture or paddock comfortably and safely.
 Each animal should have room to stretch, circle, turn and exit.

 - Must have a separate area to put an animal that is injured, becomes sick or needs special feed.

-- Good-quality pasture or hay must be available for most species.
+- Good-quality pasture and hay must be available for most species.

 - Animals must be fed twice daily.
 Depending on the animal’s needs, grain may be required.

-- Animals must be fed a feed that is made for their species.
+- Animals must be fed a quality feed that is made for their species.